 When choosing a replacement spark plug, it’s important to consult the vehicle manual or professional auto parts store.
 Choosing the wrong spark plug can cause early wear, inefficient operation, or damage.

 Top 6 Bad Spark Plug Symptoms

 Since a strong spark from the plugs is necessary to start the engine, one of the most obvious indications of faulty spark plugs is that the car struggles to start.
-Hard starting is often an indication your spark plugs are fouled up and need replacing.
+If the engine takes longer than it should to turn over, at least one of the spark plugs could be fouled up and need replacing.

 Keep in mind that spark plugs do not usually go bad all at the same time.
-If your car cannot start at all, the battery may be the culprit.
+If your car does not start at all, the battery may be the culprit.

 2) Engine Misfires

-Because a bad spark plug can cause incomplete burning of fuel in the combustion chamber, engine misfires can be the result.
-If you notice intermittent sputtering or stumbling sounds from the engine, it may be due to faulty spark plug or some type of sensor malfunction.
-In many cases, your check engine light will also turn on.
+If you notice intermittent sputtering or stumbling sounds from the engine, it may be due to a faulty spark plug or some type of sensor malfunction.

 3) Bad Fuel Economy